Quansight/Quansight-website/apps/labs/posts/annual-report-2025.md

     <img src="/posts/annual-report-2025/team-marginalized-group.png" width="80%" alt="Stacked horizontal bar plot for self-identification as belonging to a marginalized group in tech and open source of demographics survey respondents.
 For 2025, 13 did not consider themselves to belong to a marginalized group, 7 self-identified as belonging to a marginalized group, and 4 preferred not to self-identify.
 For 2024, 15 did not consider themselves to belong to a marginalized group, 11 self-identified as belonging to a marginalized group, and 2 preferred not to self-identify.
 For 2023, 12 did not consider themselves to belong to a marginalized group, 8 self-identified as belonging to a marginalized group, and 3 preferred not to identify.
 For 2022, 15 did not consider themselves to belong to a marginalized group, eight self-identified as belonging to a marginalized group, and two preferred not to identify.
 For 2021, 16 did not consider themselves to belong to a marginalized group, and 11 self-identified as belonging to a marginalized group." />
 </p>

-Check out the 38-page, richly illustrated report for more details and the full stories: <a href="">Quansight Annual Report 2025</a>
+Check out the 38-page, richly illustrated report for more details and the full stories: <a href="https://labs.quansight.org/annual-reports/quansight-labs-annual-report-2025.pdf">Quansight Annual Report 2025</a>

 You can learn more about our consulting services at <a href="quansight.com">quansight.com</a>, and reach us at <a href="mailto:connect@quansight.com">connect@quansight.com</a>.